Kampfgeschwader 27: Eastern Front

 KG 27 transferred to Romania in mid-June 1941.
 Stab., I., and II./KG 27 were based at Focșani.
 III./KG 27 was moved to Zilistea.
 All remained under the IV Fliegerkorps and were assigned to Luftflotte 4 to support Army Group South.
 Third group mustered 25 serviceable He 111s from 28 at the outset; second group, 21 from 24; first group 22 from 30.
 Little is known of I. and III./KG 27 operations until early September 1941.

 On 22 June Operation Barbarossa began.
 KG 27 flew against Red Air Force airfields in the Bălți, Kamenets and Podolsk sectors.
 The front-line along the Soviet-Romanian border was not as fluid as elsewhere in the first ten days of the war.
 KG 27 remained the air corps' only bomber unit.
 The VVS Southern Front was KG 27's main adversary.

 It supported the advance in Bessarabia from 24 June and Operation München.
 Bombed targets in Stanislau, Kirovograd, Odessa, Dnepropetrovsk and the Stalin Line.
 The main concern was rail interdiction.
 Rail yards at Zhmerinka were hit on 3 July, as well as Khotyn on 5th day and roop concentrations near Mogilev.
 Over Moldavia on 7 July KG 27 claimed to have destroyed 70 lorries for no loss.
 The following day III./KG 27 suffered five bombers and damaged and then on 10 July lost its commanding officer Fritz Reinhard killed in action.

 From 12 to 19 July rail lines in the Zhmerinka area near Vinnitsa were hit.
 From 20 to 21 July the rail line between Cherkassy and Dolinskaya, and also traffic on the Balta and Vapnyarka lines were "shot up."
 On 20 July alone KG 27 claimed the destruction of 20 trains despite opposition from the Soviet 131 IAP which damaged at least one aircraft.
 KG 27 disrupted the Soviet supply lines and Soviet fighter forces were unable to cover them.
 KG 27 flew in support of the Battle of Uman.
 Odessa Harbour on 24 July and trains in the Pervomaisk area were likely hit on 27 July.

 In August, I./KG 27 attacked the Melitopol-Zaporozhye rail line.
 From 15 to 18 August it attacked airfields around the former and assisted the XXX Corps in crossing the Dnieper 30 August.
 The Simferopol-Sivash rail line in the crime was attacked on 21 August.
 II./KG 27 operated in the same areas.
 In September the main effort seemed to be against airfields, although Perekop was attacked on 25 September.
-III./KG 27 operated in the western and central areas of the Ukraine.
+III./KG 27 operated in the western and central areas of Ukraine.
 It had lost only six aircraft by 15 August.